 We’ve all been there; just last week I was sitting at a table eating breakfast, while the nitwit next to me loudly gossiped about his date the night before.
 All the diners around him knew that, yes, he had gotten laid.

-Then there is the group of friends who spend more time at dinner updating their Facebook, checking emails, and twittering photos of their food.
+Then there is a group of friends who spend more time at dinner updating their Facebook, checking emails, and twittering photos of their food.
 At the end of the meal, I wonder how many of them could talk intelligently about what they had just eaten.
 It used to be that you could tell when a couple didn’t have much left to say to each other, because they’d both sit and read the newspaper while they shoved down the scrambled eggs.
 Now it’s iPads, iPhones, iPods… I’ve even seen people doing it on dates.
 It’s iSad.

 This is not an insignificant restaurant trying to garner publicity; it’s been featured by The Huffington Post, LA Times, La Eater, NY Magazine, and is part of Johnathan Gold’s 99 Essential Restaurants.